Brunni132/vdp16-samples/README.md

 ![Sample misaligned grid](doc/gimp-grid-misaligned-example.png)

 However in this example, the third bench is misaligned and as such will require 2 more tiles, raising the total to four.
 Drawing big images without taking that in account may get your tile count overboard.
 Remember that the main advantage of tiled graphics is to reduce memory a lot.
 If you don't use this advantage, the 1 MB cart limit will be hit very quickly, even with 4-bit graphics data.
-You may also hit the 4096 tiles limit: maps can not hold more than that since the entries are 16-bit numbers and the top 4 bits are used to offset the palette index, allowing to use up to 16 distinct palettes per background layer.
+You may also hit the 8192 tiles limit: maps can not hold more than that since the entries are 16-bit numbers and the top 3 bits are used to offset the palette index, allowing to use up to 16 distinct palettes per background layer.

 **Convert the first version of your background, then edit it with [Tiled](https://www.mapeditor.org/)**; once your map has been converted the first time by the packer, it will generate a `tmx` and a `-til.png` file with the same name as your original image.
 Use Tiled to extend your map using the existing tiles, or add tiles to the tileset in the same way.
 See the chapter about packing graphics for more information.

 **Resist the urge to use many palettes.** It's not going to look much better than well made pixel art, and it's going to take you much more time to draw, increasing the chances that the result is bad more than anything.
 One palette per background layer, and 2-4 shared among all the common sprites for a given scene should be plenty.
+For the future, we're thinking about limiting to 8 palettes only; try to stick within that budget, at least per scene (i.e. not more than 8 palettes used at once).

 **Alpha channel is not used** other than to determine which colors get assigned the index 0 (transparent).
 No semi-transparency information can be directly embedded in the source graphics: you can only make a set of objects or a layer semi-transparent as specified in the Transparency section.
 In general, you need to forget about semi-transparency in the first place, since it's reserved for special effects and takes time to master properly.
 Think of it as the cherry over the cake rather than an essential part of your graphics to constantly worry about.